rhjacobsen/CN_workshops/Installation_guide.md

 ## Software installation steps

-1. Install GNS3 from the official [download page](https://gns3.com/software/download).
+1. **Install GNS3 from the official [download page](https://gns3.com/software/download)**.
 You will need to register with the GNS3 community.
+2. **Enable Hyper-V in your system**.
+Note that Hyper-V comes with Windows 10 Professional and Windows 10 Enterprise editions.
+For Windows 10 Home edition

 2. Install Docker and configure [GNS3 for Docker](https://github.com/KalleDK/docker-itifn/tree/master/workshops). ([Install Docker for Windows 10](https://docs.docker.com/docker-for-windows/install/))
 3. Clone the repository
 4. Pull the docker images 'docker pull kalledk/itifn'